Sulfolobus turreted icosahedral virus 1: Virology

 It is an icosahedrally symmetric virus with a unique triangulation number (T) of 31.
 At the 12 fivefold symmetrical positions of the icosahedron protrude 'turrets' that extend 13 nanometers (nm) above the capsid surface.
 The turrets have an average diameter of 24 nm.
 The center of each turret contains a ~3-nm channel.
-The function of this channel is not known but it may provide access between the interior and exterior of the virion.
-There appears to be a density at each end of the channel indicating that the channel may be blocked and suggesting a possible regulatory role associated with this density.

-There are five structural proteins: a major protein of 37 kiloDaltons (kDa) and several minor proteins with estimated masses of 75, 25, 12.5 and 10 kDa.
+There are five structural proteins: a major protein of 37 kilodaltons (kDa) and several minor proteins with estimated masses of 75, 25, 12.5 and 10 kDa.
 The major capsid protein is predominantly β-sheeted.

-The genome is circular double stranded DNA 17.663 kilobases in length with 36 open reading frames.
+The genome is circular double stranded DNA 17,663 base pairs in length with 36 open reading frames.
 The genome has a G+C content of 36%.

-Unlike other viruses that either lyse or bud from their hosts this virus induces a unique pyramid-like structure on the surface of the host from which it buds.
+At the end of the infection cycle, virions leave the host cell by inducing host cell lysis and are released through pyramid-like structures that pierce through the S-layer of the cell envelope.